How To Check Database Size In Oracle

 FROM USER_SEGMENTS;

-If you wish to view the size of a particular table use where clause in oracle database 21c.
-In the example, we have created a table and then checked the size of that table.
+If you wish to view the size of a particular table, use the where clause in Oracle database 21c.
+In the example, we created a table and then checked its size.

 -- create table